matheuscfernandes/fidelity-interview/index.md

 The dataset can be obtained from the [Western PA Regional Data Center](https://data.wprdc.org/dataset/property-assessments), which can be downloaded directily from [here](https://www.dropbox.com/s/ordhz0pszt4v4x7/assessments.csv?dl=1).
 Each of the features contained in the dataset are explained in [this document](./assets/property-assessment-data-dictionaryrev.pdf).

 # Data Cleaning
+This portion of the project can be found on [Github](https://github.com/matheuscfernandes/fidelity-interview/blob/main/1-DataCleaning.ipynb) and [Deepnote](https://deepnote.com/project/4d883e40-705b-4ee7-9326-895000a955f5#%2F1-DataCleaning.ipynb)

 In order to ensure adequate and properly labeled data, I performed a strict data cleaning procedure.
 I removed data that is missing important information such as

 - Sale price